igelado/hcbravo/README.md

 The `modes` entry is also map that identifies the DataRef that indicates whether a given autopilot mode is armed.
 All the DataRefs in `modes` are treated as boolean values.
 The only required label in `modes` is `ap`, which identifies whether the Autopilot is armed or not.
-The remaining labels are optional and indentifies other potential Autopilot modes that might be armed:
+The remaining labels are optional and identifies other potential Autopilot modes that might be armed:
   - `hdg` Heading Mode
   - `nav` Nav Mode (both VOR and GPS)
   - `rev` Reverse course mode